Nomads (1986 film): Plot

 One night, Pommier develops the pictures and is puzzled to find that the street punks do not show up in them.
-He realizes that they are actually demonic Inuit trickster spirits that take human form, commit acts of violence and mischief, and are attracted to places of violence and death.
+He realizes that they are actually demonic Inuit trickster spirits that take human form, commit acts of violence and mischief and are attracted to places of violence and death.
 They become aware of him and start appearing at his house.
 A frightened Pommier is eventually chased through the streets by the spirits.
-To hide from them, he gets inside an abandoned building and meets a nun who already knows his name.
-She offers to help him, and he accepts, until the ghosts of more nuns appear and start chasing him.
+To hide from them, he gets inside an abandoned building and meets Bertril, a nun who already knows his name.
+She offers to help him and he accepts, until the ghosts of more nuns appear and start chasing him.
 Pommier returns to his house, where he sees a punk standing outside.
 Disturbed, Pommier grabs a metal rod and seemingly beats him to death.
 When Pommier enters his house and looks through a window, the body is gone.
-In the bedroom, Pommier wakes up his wife and has sex with her.
+In the bedroom, Pommier wakes up Niki and has sex with her.

-Dr. Flax awakens in Pommier's bedroom, in the arms of his wife.
-They try to flee the city to escape the spirits, but the house is surrounded by an army of leather-clad bikers and punks.
+Flax awakens in Pommier's bedroom, in the arms of Niki.
+They try to flee the city to escape the spirits but the house is surrounded by an army of leather-clad bikers and punks.
 The spirits storm the house, forcing the women to flee to the attic.
 One of the nomads, Dancing Mary, breaks into the attic but leaves after scaring them.

-The nomads later leave the house, and the women come out of the attic to find everything destroyed.
+The nomads later leave the house and the women come out of the attic to find everything destroyed.
 After packing their bags, they flee the city.
 As they are driving down a back road out of Los Angeles, a leather-clad man on a motorcycle rides near them.
 Flax warns Niki that whatever she sees, she should not stop.
 As they drive past him, they are horrified to see that the man is Pommier, who is now one of the nomads.